 Hoffschmidt was born in 1964 in Cologne.
 He studiedmechanical engineering at RWTH Aachen and completed his studies in 1992 as a graduate engineer.
 In the same year he began his career as a DLR solar research scientist.
 In 1996 he received his PhD from RWTH Aachen.

 In the period from 2004 until 2009 he set up and headed the project development division within DLR’s solar thermal pilot power plant in Jülich.
 The first of its kind world-wide, the power plant is based on a number of Hoffschmidt‘s and DLR’s inventions.
 In 2010 he took over the co-direction of the Department of Solar Research at the Institute of Engineering Thermodynamics in Stuttgart, from which the Institute for Solar Research was founded in 2011.

-Since 2003 Hoffschmidt has been a professor for Energy Technology at the Aachen University of Applied Sciences, as well as serving on the executive board of Solar-Institut Jülich (SIJ).
-In 2008, SIJ successfully spun off a company called IATech GmbH, headed by Hoffschmidt as its Managing Director.
-In May 2013, RWTH Aachen appointed Hoffschmidt as Professor for Solar Components.
+Bernhard Hoffschmidt was Professor of Energy Engineering at the University of Applied Sciences Aachen from 2003 to 2013 and until 2014 Managing Director of the Solar Institute Jülich (SIJ).
+In 2008, SIJ successfully spun off a company called IATech GmbH, headed by Hoffschmidt as its Managing Director until 2015.

 Together with Univ.-Prof. Dr.-Ing.
 Robert Pitz-Paal, Hoffschmidt co-chairs the Working Group on Solar Thermal Power Stations of the North-Rhine Westphalian Power Station Technology Competence Network.
 Federal agencies, the state of NRW and many industrial firms rely on his counsel on matters of conventional and solar power generating technology.